astrohart/MFR/MFR.FileSystem.Validators/README.md

 ##### Remarks

-If the properties of the `entry` have valid data and the path stored in the entry refers to a file-system object that exists on the disk, then this method does nothing.
+If the properties of the `entry` have valid data and the pathname stored in the entry refers to a file-system object that exists on the disk, then this method does nothing.

-If an object instance variable or property has a `null` reference, or if the path stored in the entry refers to a file-system object that does not exist on the disk, then an exception is thrown.
+If an object instance variable or property has a `null` reference, or if the pathname stored in the entry refers to a file-system object that does not exist on the disk, then an exception is thrown.